 - Be identical in strength, dosage form and route of administration

 - Be bioequivalent

 - Meet the same batch requirements for identity, strength, purity and quality

 - Be manufactured under the same strict standards of FDA good manufacturing practice regulations for innovator product

 - More than 80% of the prescriptions dispensed in the U.S. are filled with FDA-approved generic medicines.
 The FDA consistently confirms the safety of generic medicines.

 - Physicians, pharmacists and patients can expect the same quality, efficacy and safety of a brand product when choosing to use a generic.
 FDA’s approval process for generic drugs is as stringent and rigorous as the process followed to approve brand drugs.

 - FDA requires that a generic drug contain the same active ingredient and be manufactured to the identical strength and dosage form as the counterpart brand-name drug.
-Generic drugs also have the same indications of use, dosing and labeling, and provide the same quality, potency, efficacy and safety profile to patients as their counterpart brands.

 - FDA requires generic drug manufacturers to meet the same batch-to-batch requirements for strength, purity, and quality as the original manufacturer and follow the same strict current Good Manufacturing Practices (cGMP) rules.